rstemmer/musicdb/docs/source/usage/install.rst

    Before updating MusicDB **backup the MusicDB Data directory**.
    Major updates change the configuration file and the database scheme.

+   **MusicDB requires Python 3.9 or later.**
+   If ``python3 --version`` returns a version number less than 3.9.0 MusicDB will not work on your Linux Distribution.

-For Arch Linux, a package is provided that can be installed via ``pacman``.
+For Arch Linux and Fedora, a package is provided that can be installed via ``pacman`` on Arch Linux or ``dnf`` on Fedora.
 Download the latest MusicDB package and execute the following commands.
 To make the web interface accessible ``apache`` is used as web server.
 Any other web server can be used as well.